 As organizations grow more “privacy mature”, technology vendors must be prepared

-In the cases of particularly sensitive or confidential data, for example stemming from the government or the healthcare sector, the repercussions of potential disclosure or even exploitation of this data is often deemed as a risk too great to take.
+In the cases of particularly sensitive or confidential data, for example, stemming from the government or the healthcare sector, the repercussions of potential disclosure or exploitation of this data are often deemed too significant to take.
+“Both the public and private sector companies we work with have matured greatly in this area, and their expectations are high,” adds Edberg.

 Protecting people and data is Pexip’s obsession.
 Read more about what we do to keep data safe.